julesgriss/cyoa/story/ideas.md

 use oars to go east - which is where you see virtually nothing use oars to go south - there seems to be land that way, all the way in the distancel use oars to go west - there is just a peice of sharp driftwood floating around

+The rest is in outline form on the notebook.